DaveKaretnyk/parsing-utils2/check-python27/readme.txt

   look they are mostly related to the print stmt?
 And also the warn stmt?
 * Should really have the Python 2.7 and Python 3.3 grammars set up as modules of some kind that are used by the 'main checker code'!
-* Java details on how to organize some of this not entirely clear to me.
+* Some Maven details not entirely clear to me yet.
-    * E.g. better to use to Maven or Gradle organization.
 * Java code in general needs a bit of a tidy up, but functional and serves its purpose for now. :-)
 * Related to previous comment - processing could be made more efficient (some obvious things to try).
 * Check how Unicode should be handled for 2.7.X.
 * Handle Encoding declarations properly?
-* Check embedded Python code in more detail.
+* Check embedded Python code in the grammar in more detail.
-* Understand details of Python27.g4 grammar.
 * efficiency?
     * explicitly use SLL(*) grammar then LL(*) only if require?
     * don't keep recreating the grammar classes, e.g. not a new parser for